 It was not until early 1787 that Madison reported to Jefferson, "... a rejection of the Bill on crimes and punishments ... was lost by a single vote.
 The rage against Horse stealers had a great influence on the fate of the Bill.
 Our old bloody code is by this event fully restored ...."8 One could wonder from Madison's remark if the inclusion of the lex talionis ignited any more objection than the reduction of horse thievery from a capital crime punishable by death to one to three years' hard labor.

 "Whosoever shall be guilty of Rape, Polygamy, or Sodomy with man or woman shall be punished, if a man, by castration, if a woman, by cutting thro' the cartilage of her nose a hole of one half diameter at the least."

-- 1. "The Revisal of the Laws, 1776-1786," published in PTJ, 2:305-657.
+1. 64.
+A Bill for Proportioning Crimes and Punishments in Cases Heretofore Capital, June 18, 1779, in PTJ, 2:492-507.
+Transcription and editorial notes available at Founders Online.
 The section of Bill 64 quoted above is found on page 497.
-Boyd prefaces this section with very complete editorial notes.
-A discussion of Jefferson's participation in the Crime and Punishment bill is found also in Malone, Jefferson, 1:269-273.
+Editor Julian Boyd prefaces this section with very complete editorial notes.
+A discussion of Jefferson's participation in the crime and punishment bill is found also in Malone, Jefferson, 1:269-73.